HSUCHING/yuma.min.js/test-checklist.md

 # Image Annotation - replies

 1. Create an annotation and click CANCEL.
 Confirm the annotation is removed from the GUI.
+2. Create an annotation and click OK.
+DO NOT use default bounding box size and location!
+   Confirm the mouseover behavior works as intended.
+3. Edit the annotation (change text AND move/change bounding box).
+Click CANCEL and confirm it works as intended (including mouseover behavior).
+4. Edit the annotation (change text AND move/change bounding box).
+Click OK and confirm it works as intended (including mouseover behavior).
+5. Delete the annotation again and confirm it works as intended.

 # OpenLayers Annotation - no replies